 Chances are you are more likely looking at 97 percent or more of site visitors leaving without converting.

 The big reason isn’t that your marketing sucks or that all of those visitors are junk and unqualified.

 It’s that your message doesn’t fit every single one of your visitors.

-But through personalization, you can convert more of your visitors into customers.
+Personalization allows you to convert more of your visitors into customers.

-And it works!
-When I log into Amazon I see tons of household supplies because that is what I buy the most often.
+It works!
+When I log into Amazon, I see tons of household supplies because that’s what I buy the most often.
 I never buy dog food (which is smart because I don’t have a dog,) so I’ll never see ads for dog food.